virtualcitySYSTEMS/map-ui/documentation/CONTENT_TREE.md

 /**
  * @typedef {ContentTreeItemOptions} LayerGroupContentTreeItemOptions
  * @property {Array<string>} layerNames list of LayerNames which should be activated on click
- * @property {Array<string>} layerNamesToDeactivate list of LayerNames which should be deactivated on click if the click activates the layer in layerNames
  * @property {string} [defaultViewpoint] - the name of an optional default viewpoint */
 ```